kuchedav/Natural_Language_Recommender/Readme.md

-# Medirec "Natural Language Recommender"
+# Medirec "Medical paper recommender system"

 Medirec is a Natural language Recommender which takes pdf-files as input for training and prediction and outputs the top 5 most probable labels for the target pdf-file.